 Anti diarrheal and antimicrobial properties of Karkatashrungi helps to manage the diarrhoea and stops the infection causing bacteria in the large intestine.

 Karkatshringi gall and leaves have anti-inflammatory properties.
-It helps in reducing pain and inflammation associated with various skin diseases like Eczema, gum infections, other infections like Leishmania infection.
+It helps in reducing pain and inflammation associated with various skin diseases.

 Dosage and side effects (only after consultation with an ayurvedic doctor).